 When a cookie is good enough for a Scottish millionaire, it must be a very fine cookie indeed.
-This topped shortbread is indeed a very fine, sweet and delectable confection worthy of palates of any worth.
+This topped shortbread is a fine, sweet and delectable confection worthy of palates of any worth.

-| Millionaire’s Shortbread |
+Millionaire's Shortbread

-- Base:
+Base:

 - 2 Cups butter (4 sticks)